mozesjacobs/StyleTransferGallery/README.md

 ![alt text](results/league_content_league_style_images_256/loading-screen-pumpkinhead-fiddlesticks-300x545_Jarvan_IV_VictoriousLoading.jpg)
 ![alt text](results/league_content_league_style_images_256/lulu-cosmic-enchantress-300x545_Tristana_10-300x545.jpg)

+Some of these worked quite well and looked like real skins you could find in the game.
+Some of them didn't work so well, and simply like some a little bit of color was thrown on.

 ### Experimenting with the loss function
 We experimented with modifying the weight assigned to the content portion of the loss